EnduranceCode/endurancetrio-community/docs/development.md

 For standalone frontend work inside `endurancetrio-app/src/main/resources/webpack/`, the available npm scripts are:

+- `npm run generate:icons` - generate icon CSS classes from `icons.config.json`
 - `npm run build:dev` - development bundle with source maps
 - `npm run build:prod` - production bundle without source maps
 - `npm run build:watch` - continuous development rebuilds with source maps

+Icons are generated via `scripts/generate-icons.js`.
+The `prebuild:*` hooks run it automatically before every webpack build, so you rarely need to call it directly.
+To add a new icon, edit `icons.config.json` (add an MDI name or a custom path in `src/icons/`) and rebuild - the prebuild hook regenerates the SCSS.

 ## Run the application